-What is a Prop Shop?
+What Is a Prop Shop?

-Another aspect of a prop-shop is that they will usually have state of the art equipment and order entry platforms for traders to use.
-They will also generally offer education about the stock market and how to trade it.
+Another aspect of a prop shop is that they will usually have state of the art equipment and order entry platforms for traders to use.
+They generally offer education about the stock market and how to trade it.

 In shops like this, there is a very high attrition rate as traders who are over-leveraged and inexperienced end up eventually blowing their accounts out.

-Though not for everyone, a prop-shop can be a viable option for those who are more active traders in the stock market.
+Though not for everyone, a prop shop can be a viable option for those who are more active traders in the stock market.